DigiNode-Tools/diginode-tools/docs/rpi_setup_step7_forward_ports.md

 If you are struggling to gain access, share your router make and model in the [DigiNode Tools Telegram group](https://t.me/DigiNodeTools), and someone will try and help you.

-Once you are successfully logged in you can continue on with the next step.
+Once you are successfully logged in to your router you can continue on with the next step.

 ### Step 7.2 - Adjust the range of dynamic IP addresses [OPTIONAL]